Zintl phase: Zintl–Klemm–Busmann concept

-Not all phases follow the Zintl-Klemm-Busmann concept, particularly when there is a high content of either the electronegative or electropositive element.
+Not all phases follow the Zintl–Klemm–Busmann concept, particularly when there is a high content of either the electronegative or electropositive element.
 There are still other examples where this does not apply.

 Electronic theory

 Wade's rules are successful in describing the geometry of the anionic sublattice of Zintl phases and of Zintl ions but not the electronic structure.
-Other 'spherical shell models' with spherical harmonic wave functions for molecular orbitals—analogous to atomic orbitals—that describe the clusters as pseduo elements.
+Other 'spherical shell models' with spherical harmonic wave functions for molecular orbitals—analogous to atomic orbitals—that describe the clusters as pseudo-elements.
 The Jellium model uses a spherical potential from the nuclei to give orbitals with global nodal properties.
 Again, this formulates the cluster as a 'super atom' with an electron configuration comparable to a single atom.
-The model is best applied to spherically symmetric systems, and two examples for which it works well are the icosahedral Al_{13}^{−} and [Sn@Cu_{12}@Sn_{20}]^{12−} clusters.
+The model is best applied to spherically symmetric systems, and two examples for which it works well are the icosahedral Al13- and [Sn@Cu_{12}@Sn_{20}]^{12−} clusters.
 DFT or ab initio molecular orbital calculations similarly treat the clusters with atomic, and correspondingly label them S, P, D etc. These closed shell configurations have prompted some investigation of 3D aromaticity.
 This concept was first suggested for fullerenes and corresponds to a 2(N+1)^{2} rule in the spherical shell model.
 An indicator of this phenomenon is a negative Nucleus Independent Chemical Shift (NICS) values of the center of the cluster or of certain additional high symmetry points.

 Use in catalysis and materials science

 Some Zintl ions show the ability to activate small molecules.
 One example from Dehnen and coworkers is the capture of O_{2} by the intermetallic cluster [Bi_{9}{Ru(cod)}_{2}]^{3−}.
 Another ruthenium intertermetallic cluster, [Ru@Sn_{9}]^{6−}, was used as a precursor to selectively disperse the CO_{2} hydrogenation catalyst Ru-SnOx onto CeO_{2}, resulting in nearly 100% CO selectivity for methanation.

-In materials science, Ge_{9}^{4−} has been used as a source of Ge in lithium ion batteries, where is can be deposited in a microporous layer of alpha-Ge.
+In materials science, Ge9(4-) has been used as a source of germanium in lithium ion batteries, where is can be deposited in a microporous layer of α-Ge.
 The discrete nature of Zintl ions opens the possibility for the bottom up synthesis of nanostructured semiconductors and the surface modification of solids.
 The oxidation and polymerization of Zintl ions may also be a source of new materials.
 For example, polymerization of Ge clusters was used to create guest free germanium clathrate, in other words a particular, pure Ge.